craftablescience/MareTF/README.md

                                                power of 2 (if necessary). [nargs=0..1]
                                                [default: "KAISER"]
   --flag FLAG                                  Extra flags to add.
 ENVMAP, ONE_BIT_ALPHA,
-                                               MULTI_BIT_ALPHA, NO_MIP, and NO_LOD flags are
+                                               MULTI_BIT_ALPHA, and NO_MIP flags are applied
-                                               applied automatically based on the VTF
+                                               automatically based on the VTF properties.
-                                               properties. [may be repeated] --no-automatic-transparency-flags            Disable adding ONE_BIT_ALPHA and
+                                               [may be repeated]
+  --no-automatic-transparency-flags            Disable adding ONE_BIT_ALPHA and
                                                MULTI_BIT_ALPHA flags by default depending on
                                                the output image format.